-у Year of ERT vintage.
-BUF VIN,y Buffer tons deducted in vintage year y.
-ERT VIN,y Total ERTs issued in vintage year y.
+BUFVIN,y Buffer tons deducted in vintage year y.

+$ERT{VIN,y}$ Total ERTs issued in vintage year y.

 The non-permanence buffer deduction percentage as calculated in section 2.5.
 BUF will be set to zero if an ACR approved insurance product is used.